-A long-time participant in the liquor control sector, Berg launched a beer control system in 2005 known as “TAP2.”
-It is important to note that TAP2 also dispenses wine and batch cocktails, such as margaritas.
-Installed as an integrated faucet metering device, The TAP2 (shown in the photo below) marries its 7-button flow meter with a Perlick stainless steel, clean-in-place faucet, long-regarded among the industry’s finest.
-The TAP2’s keypad is designed to simplify the pouring process to precisely pour any of four sized glasses and then top-off, if needed.
+Berg is a long-time participant in the liquor control sector.
+They launched a beer control system in 2005 known as “TAP2.”
+It’s important to note that TAP2 also dispenses wine and batch cocktails, such as margaritas.
+Installed as an integrated faucet metering device, The TAP2 (shown in the photo below) marries its 7-button flow meter with a Perlick stainless steel, clean-in-place faucet.
+Perlick is long-regarded among the industry’s finest.
+The TAP2’s keypad is designed to simplify the pouring process.
+It precisely pours any of four sized glasses and then top-off, if needed.

 HOW THE BERG TAP2 BEER CONTROL SYSTEM WORKS

 With respect to beer portion control, TAP2 has an inherent engineering deficiency.
-Berg accepts that, due to variations in pressure, temperature, gas, etc., not every beer (with preset pouring) can be automatically dispensed with every pour.
-Given this premise, Berg includes a “Add-a-Head” button that can dispense an additional two ounces, if necessary.
-Berg’s approach is that if the above problem persists, TAP2 needs to compensate.
+Due to variations in pressure, temperature, gas, etc., not every beer (with preset pouring) can be automatically dispensed with every pour.
+Given this, Berg includes a “Add-a-Head” button that can dispense an additional two ounces, when required.
+Simply stated, if the above problem persists, TAP2 needs to compensate.
 The TAP2 advantage is pouring efficiency, as it enables the bartender to fill multiple glasses simultaneously.

 TAP2 COST AND BENEFITS

 TAP2 records every ounce poured to the Berg “Infinity” software.
 The “Add-a-Head” feature limits the bartender to a single top-off per pour.
 With “Infinity”, bar owners receive pour cost and a host of other management reports.
 However, this information is not in real-time.
 An average 10-faucet TAP2 system costs between $9,000 – $11,000.
 The Infinity software carries a $300 annual charge.
-While the TAP2 is a more significant investment than the Easyflow system, it has more valued features.
+While the TAP2 is a more significant investment, it has more valued features.
 A system overview of the Berg TAP2 system can be downloaded here.

 BEVCHEK BEER INVENTORY SYSTEM

-Inventory service giant, BevInco, offers a different approach, known as BevCheck.
-Unlike Easyflow and TAP2, BevChek provides flow meter controls that are installed at the keg.
+Inventory service giant, BevInco, offers a different approach.
+BevInco’s “BevChek” provides flow meter controls installed at the keg.
 The advantage is accuracy.
 Because the controls are at the back-end, each beer is manually drawn.
 This approach requires more bartender training.
 Obviously, the patrons aren’t aware of the hardware.
 BevChek delivers full accountability through BevInco’s signature software.
 The bar owner tracks the amount of beer dispensed for every beer poured.

-HOW THE BEVCHEK DRAFT BEER PORTION CONTROL SYSTEM WORKS
+HOW THE BEVCHEK DRAFT BEER INVENTORY CONTROL SYSTEM WORKS

 BevChek offers many features not available by Easyflow or TAP2, such as: